 Mountain View High School – 3500 Mountain Lion Drive, Loveland, CO

-All of our concerts will be held at CSU’s Griffin Concert Hall with the exception of our “Love and All That Jazz” dance & silent auction, which will be held at the Hilton ballroom in Fort Collins.
+All of our concerts will be held at CSU’s Griffin Concert Hall with the exception of our “Love and All That Jazz” dance, which will be held at Club Tico in Fort Collins.
+Here are their locations:

 CSU Griffin Concert Hall – 1400 Remington Street, Fort Collins, CO (Corner of E. Lake St. & Remington St.)